 - CrowdCharge has first-hand experience about the charging behaviours of electric vehicle users, and their attitudes towards smart charging, from involvement in three-year Electric Nation trial

-- Trial has shown that smart charging can be used to manage charging away from peak electricity demand periods
+- The Electric Nation Trial insights have shown that smart charging can be used to manage charging away from peak electricity demand periods

 - Smart charging can allow EV drivers to charge at home with no impact on their ability to use their EVs as they wish, while reducing the need for upgrades to electricity networks

 What is CrowdCharge?

 CrowdCharge, a business spin-off from DriveElectric, an electric vehicle (EV) specialist with over 20 years of leasing and electric vehicle experience, is celebrating the breadth of valuable learning gained about smart charging, and in particular the behaviours of EV drivers, from its involvement in the Electric Nation trial.

 DriveElectric recruited 700 EV drivers to take part in the three-year project and managed the process of installing smart chargers at participants’ homes, as well as being responsible for all customer-facing activity.
 Half of the EV drivers also trialled DriveElectric’s CrowdCharge mobile app, which enabled people to interact with the smart charging system.

 Electric Nation trial insights

 Electric Nation, the world’s largest home smart charging project – with the trial element carried out over 18 months – has announced the project results at today’s ‘Smart Charged’ conference at the British Motor Museum, Gaydon.